akozie/EMV-TLV-Parser/README.md

 # EMV TLV Parser

-This app parses raw hex input and displays the decoded tags, lengths, values, and human-readable interpretations in a clean structured UI.
+This app parses raw hex input and displays the decoded tags, lengths, values, and readable interpretations in a clean structured UI.
 ---

 ## 🚀 Features